-Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation quotations, to support and illustrate interpretations.
+Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation use textual references, including quotations, to support and illustrate interpretations.

+Mock exams:

+December

-Mock exams: December AQA Literature
+AQA Literature

 Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate.